ItsKris1/social-network/audit_checklist.md

 Try to follow a public user.
 [x] Are you able to follow the public user without the need of sending a following request?
-*Able to follow, but it would be nice if the page updated with new status Ex. the followers list now included the new follower*

 Open two browsers(ex: Chrome and Firefox), log in as two different private users and with one of them try to follow the other.
-[ ] Is the user who received the request able to accept or decline the following request?
+[x] Is the user who received the request able to accept or decline the following request?

-*Follow request notification is received only after page refresh / changing pages not instant* After following another user successfully try to unfollow him.
+After following another user successfully try to unfollow him.
-[ ] Were you able to do so?
+[x] Were you able to do so?
-*Unfollow works, but instant update wuold be nice*

 #Profile
 Try opening your own profile.
 [x] Does the profile displays every information requested in the register form, apart from the password?
--Works-*If nickname provided only nickname is shown, not First and Last name.
-Not sure if that counts as - display every info requested*
+*OPTIONAL: maybe if user hasn't provided nickname, then only first+Last name is shown?
+Right now it dublicates Ex. if no nickname, then first+ last name is shown 2 times*

 Try opening your own profile.
 [x] Does the profile displays every post created by the user?